modulardata/javascript-exercise-sandbox/readme.md

 # Modern JavaScript from the Beginning by Brad Traversy

 ## ==Forked and changed for exercises for me to download => play and change==
+Data in this respiratory is bloated     open code editor in specific topic {folder}
 ### Exercise projest files

 This is the code repository for [Modern JavaScript from the Beginning [Second Edition]].
 It contains all the supporting project files necessary to work through the book from start to finish.